 Green Architecture (GA) - Students explore principles of construction and home design, integrate components to maximize energy efficiency, and design homes using CAD software.

 Engineering Essentials (EE) - Students will learn foundational concepts of engineering practice.
 The course provides student opportunities to explore the breadth of engineering career paths and to solve engaging and challenging real-world problems through engineering essentials.

 Computer Science Principles (CSP) - Students dive more deeply into the concepts covered in ICS, while also covering more advanced topics.
 The impact of computing on society continues to be discussed.
 (Prerequisite: ICS)

 STEM Capstone - In this independent-study-style course, students use what they have learned in previous STEM courses (including math, science, and technology courses outside of the

 WILL ADDITIONAL COURSES BE OFFERED IN THE FUTURE?

-As interest (and enrollment) increases, SCL may offer additional STEM courses.
+As interest (and enrollment) increases, SCLA may offer additional STEM courses.